NeuroLaunch/MATLAB_MotorTracking/README.md

 # Speech and Motor Timing Assessment

-This is a MATLAB graphical-user interface written for a study to measure the timing accuracy of two different motor tasks: fine hand motion and speech production.
+This is a MATLAB graphical-user interface created for a study to measure the timing accuracy of two different motor tasks: fine hand motion and speech production.
 Both normal and Parkinson's disease subjects participated in the study, with the objective of examining the degree of correlation for the two types of tasks.
 Testing was conducted at the University of Washington, with funding provided by the National Institute on Deafness and Other Communication Disorders (NIH-NIDCD) and a University of
 Washington Royalty Research Fund (P.I.: K. Spencer).

 ## Overview of software